CrashyyOveride/CrashyyOveride-Assessment_3/All_Information_Masterfile(Handbook).md

 ### Great Dragon Agheel the Watchkeeper
 He sits at the base of the lowest stratum or guards the final gateway leading up to Ventus Azura.
 Mortals only see Agheel as a massive great dragon, unaware that his true, space-bending form extends far beyond the clouds.
 He is one of the few great dragons that were named, as only true dragons are given the permission to be named.

+# Final Boss Arena

+### Ancient True Dragon Lucidusax
+Ancient True Dragon Lucidusax is one of the oldest and most powerful beings in existence, dwelling at the highest point of Ventus Azura beyond the reach of ordinary mortals.
+Unlike lesser dragons, Lucidusax is a true dragon, capable of controlling wild magic with complete mastery.
+Its enormous body bends space around it, making its true size impossible for mortals to understand.
+Very little is known about its origins, but ancient records suggest it existed long before the kingdoms of man.
+Lucidusax does not attack immediately when approached; instead, it watches silently, as though judging those who dare enter its domain.
+When provoked, however, the dragon unleashes wild magic powerful enough to distort the sky itself, turning the final battle into a fight against a creature that feels less like a living beast and more like an ancient force of nature.

 ---